turiphro/martijn-msc-thesis/code/README.txt

           Otherwise, download Lowe's sift binary (extract binary only to vsfm/bin/): http://www.cs.ubc.ca/~lowe/keypoints/

+        Optionally, one could additionally install CMVS/PMVS for dense reconstruction (for comparison only; the dense output is not used for carving).

    b.
 Voodoo (I used 1.2.0 beta)

         Download binary from: